aibtw/House-Price-Prediction/README.md

 # Gradient Descent Implementation
 __________________________________________

-This project implements the gradient descent algorithm for machine learning (Linear Regression), as a part of **Introduction to Artificial Intelligence** course at **KAU**.
+This project implements the gradient descent algorithm for machine learning (Regression Classifier), as a part of **Introduction to Artificial Intelligence** course at **KAU**.
 The goal is to train the model to predict houses price based on a provided dataset.
 Only a part of the dataset is going to be used.
 Specifically, only the following features are taken into account: